Champii/rsrpc/README.md

 Under development and currently not stable.

-Basic synchronous RPC system in UDP by default, but with multiple transport solutions.
+Basic synchronous RPC system with TCP and UDP support.
 ## Index

 * [Usage](#usage)